 How AI keeps content safe with automated moderation

 Any app experience can be a social one with messaging.
-And adding social features is proven to deliver growth in user engagement and acquisition.
+Adding social features is proven to grow user engagement and acquisition.

 With any social experience comes the responsibility of building a community that is safe for all your users.
 For any business, moderating millions of messages by hand can be a daunting task — which is why many apps are now moving to automated moderation.